 Featured Treatment Areas

-Stephen E. and Catherine Pappas Center
+Stephen E. y Catherine Pappas

 Brain Tumors: Treatment Questions

 Talking with healthcare providers about your tumor can be overwhelming.
-It can be hard to take in all of the information.
+It can be hard to take in all the information.
 It helps to be prepared.
 Make a list of questions and bring them with you to your appointments.
 Make sure you ask how the treatment will change your daily life, including your diet, and how you will look and feel after treatment.
 Ask how successful the treatment is expected to be, and what the risks and possible side effects are.

 You may also want to ask a friend or family member to go with you.
 He or she can take notes and write down the answers, and also ask questions you may not think of.
 You can also ask your healthcare provider if you can record the conversation.
 Write the answers down in a notebook.